Codesai/code-smells-refactoring-training-java/03-refactoring-to-hexagonal-architecture/readme.md

 To practice we'll do [Matteo Vaccari](http://matteo.vaccari.name/blog/)'s Birthday Greetings Refactoring Kata.

 To learn more about this great kata, read Matteo's post about it on its blog: [The birthday greetings kata](http://matteo.vaccari.name/blog/archives/154).
-That post also constains a great explanation of the hexagonal architecture.
+That post also contains a great explanation of the hexagonal architecture.